infumap/infumap/docs/cli.md

 ### embed

-Rebuild per-user fragment search indexes from existing fragment artifacts without starting the web server.
-This command reads known items, rebuilds the document-fragment lexical index, embeds semantic fragments with the configured text embedding service, builds `indexes/fragments.sqlite3.tmp`, validates it, and atomically replaces `indexes/fragments.sqlite3`.
+Rebuild per-user fragment search indexes (semantic and lexical) from existing fragment artifacts.

 When the web server is running, fragment index reconciliation is scheduled automatically after item title changes and after image or PDF fragments are written.
 The CLI remains useful for offline full rebuilds, bulk backfills, or refreshing indexes after running `extract` and `fragment` without the web server.

+Do not run this command at the same time as infumap web - it will compete for the same work and may result in bad state.

 Options: